nDPI Flow Risks

 NDPI_MALFORMED_PACKET

-This risk is generated when a packet (e.g. a DNS packet) has an unexpected formt.
+This risk is generated when a packet (e.g. a DNS packet) has an unexpected format.
 This can indicate a protocol error or more often an attempt to jeopardize a valid protocol to carry other type of data.

 NDPI_SSH_OBSOLETE_CLIENT_VERSION_OR_CIPHER